 To help you avoid getting caught out, we reveal how to get the best price for a cordless Dyson below, including making sense of the different models available.

-To see how Dyson vacuums stack up in our independent tests, and if there are other brands worth considering, head to our cordless vacuum reviews
+To see how the different Dyson vacuums stack up in our independent tests, and if there are other brands worth considering, head to our cordless vacuum reviews

 Don’t overpay for a cordless Dyson